When I tell people I write for a living, a lot of them look at me like I’ve confessed to being a Gilda from Wizard of Oz.

 Likewise, HubSpot saw an almost 100% conversion increase by refocusing the words on their CTAs, content, and landing pages.

-OK, at this point, this might sound like more of a call-to-action for hiring a copywriter -- and if you can afford one, you can find great writers on Upwork that are eager to work with you -- but the point isn’t to harp on the need for a professional.
+OK, at this point, this might sound like more of a call-to-action for hiring a copywriter.
+It's not.
+If you can afford one, you can find great writers on Upwork that are eager to work with you, alongside other professionals who can handle your business tasks to outsource -- but the point isn’t to harp on the need for a professional.

 Rather, it’s to illustrate this one simple truth: